Aatmaj-Zephyr/Learning-Python/Basic/Day 13/README.md

 ```
 Answer is in the learning Python repo, but I would like everyone to fork the [sample program](https://github.com/Aatmaj-Zephyr/Learning-Python/blob/4eefd0ae6e52bda6cb99360d3a0ae254e00bff1a/Basic/Day%2013/Sample%20questions/Sample%20question%202.py) we did earlier and open a 'pull request' for this modification.
 For those new with Pull requests, [here](https://opensource.com/article/19/7/create-pull-request-github) is a guide.

 3) Write a program for implementation of queue FIFO data structure.
-[Hint modify the Stack implementation.](https://www.geeksforgeeks.org/difference-between-stack-and-queue-data-structures/)
+[Hint- modify the Stack implementation.](https://www.geeksforgeeks.org/difference-between-stack-and-queue-data-structures/)

 Sample output-
 ```